 Federal law allows individuals to assert claims against consumer reporting agencies when those agencies violate the federal Fair Credit Reporting Act, a law designed to protect individuals from the transmission of inaccurate information about them.
 In a recent case, several job seekers brought claims against the company that owns and operates LinkedIn, a social network that claims to be “the world’s largest professional network” boasting “300 million” users.
 The Claimants alleged LinkedIn’s “reference search feature,” which allows prospective employers to access information about individuals’ previous employers, infringed on their rights under the Fair Credit Reporting Act because they failed to provide required notice of rights and to certify compliance with federal law.
+In Sweet v.
+LinkedIn, Inc., a federal trial court dismissed claims against LinkedIn, finding that the job seekers could not establish liability against the social network, even if the court believed the facts asserted by the plaintiffs in their complaint.
+Plaintiffs claims:

 - LinkedIn does require users of its services to certify the user has complied with the restrictions on use of the reports, generated by LinkedIn.